- British Library Online Account

 All our customers, regardless of how many services they want to use, need to be registered centrally.
 This includes our readers.
 You only need to upgrade your account once, and it only takes a few minutes.
 And, if you find that you need to use one of our other services in the future - for example, ordering a ticket for an event - you won't need to register again to do so.

 I don't have an email account, and I don't want one.
 Do I still need to upgrade my account?

 Yes, you still need to upgrade your account.
 You don't need to have an email account to do this, although you won't be able to access other Library services without one.

-If you only use Colindale, you don't need to make any changes.
-If you use Colindale, but you have a photographic pass because you also use St Pancras, then you will need to upgrade your account if you want to log into Explore the British Library and request items to the St Pancras reading rooms.
+If you used Colindale, but you have a photographic pass because you also used St Pancras, you will need to upgrade your account if you want to log into Explore the British Library and request items to the St Pancras reading rooms.